-How to Travel the U.S. Full Time Without a Car
+How to Travel the U.S. Full-Time Without a Car (Working Seasonal Jobs)

 So I set out to find a way to travel the United States full-time without a car.

-It took a few months but I stumbled across a method that worked for me and I having been using it every since.
+It took a few months but I stumbled across a method that worked for me and I having been using it ever since.

 The way I travel America full time with no car is by doing seasonal work.
 Seasonal work is when you work at a job for a short amount of time, usually one season, which typically equals out to 3 or 4 months.

-Seasonal jobs are usually in the tourist industry and some examples of the places that hire seasonal workers are ski resorts, National Parks, cruise ships, seafood processors, amusement parks, hunting camps, hotels, lodges, etc.
+Seasonal jobs are usually in the tourist industry.
+Some examples of the places that hire seasonal workers are ski resorts, National Parks, cruise ships, seafood processors, amusement parks, hunting camps, hotels, lodges, etc.

 I suggest checking out the website Coolworks.com if you want to see the full range of seasonal jobs that are available in the U.S. There are literally hundreds of them!